Polistil: Variations in 1:43 scale

 In 1968, the 500-series started including models labelled as "Export."
 These were slightly cruder than the M-series, with fewer opening features.
 By 1970, Politoys has "used up" the numbers from 500 to 599, including some metal versions of models previously produced in plastic.

 Later 1:43 scale series were the E, EL and HE.
-Some of the early models in these series were still up to the Politoys M in detail like the well done Lamborghini Espada and Islero (which had folding headlights)(Gardiner and O'Neill 1996, p.
-73).
+Some of the early models in these series were still up to the Politoys M in detail like the well done Lamborghini Espada and Islero (which had folding headlights).
 Body details were often very good with clever features, such as the Alfa Romeo Alfasud with complete ski equipment on the roof.
 On later 1970s issues like this one, however, the models sported toy-like generic chrome plastic wheel designs that were pretty ugly.
 The EL-Series was much better than the E in this regard.
-David Sinclair, an Erie, Pennsylvania, importer who was responsible for starting much of the diecast car collecting hobby in the states noted that one interesting model in the EL line was an AMC Gremlin (Sinclair's 1977; Levine 2009).
+David Sinclair, an Erie, Pennsylvania, importer who was responsible for starting much of the diecast car collecting hobby in the states noted that one interesting model in the EL line was an AMC Gremlin.
 It was unique enough to see any American cars in European diecast, much less an AMC model!

-Starting in 1967, Politoys also offered its 1:66 scale Penny series to compete with smaller Matchbox and Majorette, probably aimed at the American market, but the new series never gained their popularity so most were sold within Italy (Breithaupt No Date).
-Mint boxed examples are thus difficult to find (Rixon 2005, 54).
+Starting in 1967, Politoys also offered its 1:66 scale Penny series to compete with smaller Matchbox and Majorette, probably aimed at the American market, but the new series never gained their popularity so most were sold within Italy.
+Mint boxed examples are thus difficult to find.

-In the late 1970s a variety of previous Polistil castings were shipped to Mexico and sold as the McGregor brand (Force 1992, 208).
+In the late 1970s a variety of previous Polistil castings were shipped to Mexico and sold as the McGregor brand.
 McGregor sold both plastic and diecast versions of Polistil toys and models were usually marked with both the Politoys and McGregor names.
 Some models also seem to have made their way to the U.S.S.R. to be molded there in plastic, like the Maserati Mistral.